It is a valuable resource for your homestead (that’s FREE) and I’ll share 10+ ways on how you can put it to work.

 What is Wood Ash?

-It is important to understand this article is Not about the ash left after burning charcoal, just ash left behind from burning wood.
+It is important to understand this article is Not about the ash left after burning charcoal, just the ash left behind from burning wood.

 Wood ash (also known as potash) is the powder left after burning hardwood or softwood.

-Wood Ash is
+Wood Ash Properties

-- High in potassium ( hardwood ashes contain more potassium than softwood)
+- High in potassium (hardwood ashes contain more potassium than softwood)

 - Alkaline with a pH of 10-12